benvaljean/benvaljean.github.io/_posts/2008-09-18-POP3_Connection_hangs_and_other_issues_(Exchange).markdown

 connection each time.

 1. Ensure that the virtual server/service is running.
-From cmd type `services.msc` and select the \'Microsoft Exchange POP3\' serice and ensure that it is started and in particular not disabled.
+From cmd type `services.msc` and select the \'Microsoft Exchange POP3\' service and ensure that it is started and in particular not disabled.
 2. Restart the POP3 service.
 From the same window as details above right click the \'Microsoft Exchange POP3\' service and choose restart.